suzannex/coffee-packing/README.md

 Slurp Developer Assignment

+Link to the code in a JS Bin page: http://jsbin.com/qiyakar/edit?js,console

 # Data Representations
 ## Bag
 The Bag class is mainly used as a container for bag dimension information.
 The constants `smallBags`, `medBags`, and `largeBags` are arrays storing the 6 possible orientations (different configurations of x,y,z dimensions) for each bag, and those arrays are used for trying various rotations of the bag when placing it in a box.

 ## Box
-The Box class stores information about how full a box is, and provides a method to add a bag to the box.
+The Box class stores information about the size and remaining capacity of a box, and provides a method to add a bag to the box.

 The most important field in a Box object is the `heights` array.
 This 2d array of integers has the same dimension as the box (ex. a 40cm box has a 40 x 40 `heights` array).
 Each value in the array represents a 1cm x 1cm area in the box, and it stores the height of bag(s) currently stacked in that location.
 I refer to the inner arrays as 'rows', and I consider the 'row' index of a location the 'x' dimension of that location.
 An index in the outer array is the 'column' index, or 'y' dimension.
 The height values in the array represent the 'z' dimension.